 When will the stories be judged, and how are they judged?

-Stories will be judged in May.
+Stories will be judged in April and May.
 They are judged on the quality of the art, the quality of the writing, and how well the art and the writing work together.
 Some things that make a story special include bright, colorful art; a unique story; a story with a good beginning, middle, and end; illustrations that match the story; attention to details; and following the contest rules!

 All the stories submitted to New Hampshire PBS are read by the staff.
 Outstanding stories at each grade level are chosen for judging by a panel of judges made up of teachers, librarians, authors, artists, and NHPBS staff.
 This panel selects a first, second, and third place winner at each grade level.
 The remaining stories selected for judging are awarded an honorable mention.

-First, second, and third place winners are notified by phone after judging is completed and a list of winning stories is posted on the NHPBS KIDS WRITERS CONTEST website the next morning.
+First, second, and third place winners are notified by phone after judging is completed, and a list of winning stories is posted on the NHPBS KIDS WRITERS CONTEST website the next morning.

 How will I know if my story won?